Bereyziat-Development/fastapi-template/README.md

 ### How to use the template?

 Modify or add SQLAlchemy models in `./app/models/`, Pydantic schemas in `./app/schemas/`, API endpoints in `./app/api/`, CRUD (Create, Read, Update, Delete) utils in `./app/crud/`.
 The easiest might be to copy existing ones (models, endpoints, and CRUD utils) and update them to your needs.
 Don't forget to run a migration using alembic if you change the models.

+This setup is designed to meet the needs of most applications.
+When your project starts to grow feel free to add new API versions, new routers or even new services to the `docker-compose.yml` files.
+Keep in mind that since this is a python backend, any python library will be compatible with this stack.
+Linear algebra with Numpy, ML and AI with Sci-Py, Image manipulation with Pillow or OpenCV... the possibilities are endless - let your creativity shape your next big feature!

 ### Docker Compose files